nubirel/bimEX/README.md

 `?<name_of_function_or_option>`

 in the Mathematica notebook.
-We refer to the associated paper.
+We also refer to the associated paper for additional information.

 ### Testing the package

-To test the package, follows the following instructions,
+To test the package, do the following:

 - Put the files bimEX.m and the notebooks bimEX_Working_Example.nb, bimEX_Decomposition_Lists_Loader.nb and bimEX_Decomposition_xAct_Loader in the same folder
 - Open bimEX_Working_Example.nb and evaluate the notebook.
 This generates the two .m files Decomposition_Lists.m and Decomposition_xAct.m